Elon Musk's Twitter reinstates Rep. Marjorie Taylor Greene

-Elon Musk's Twitter has reinstated the personal account of far-right Rep. Marjorie Taylor Greene, which was banned in January for violating the platform's COVID misinformation policies at the time.
+Elon Musk’s Twitter has reinstated the personal account of far-right Rep. Marjorie Taylor Greene, which was banned in January for violating the platform’s COVID misinformation policies.

-Greene's reinstatement comes after Musk over the weekend reinstated the account of former President Donald Trump, who was banned in the aftermath of the deadly Jan.
+The Georgia Republican's reinstatement comes after Musk over the weekend reinstated the account of former President Donald Trump, who was banned in the aftermath of the deadly Jan.
 6 riots on the Capitol in 2021.
-Twitter — at the time — feared there was a risk of further incitement to violence if Trump was allowed to remain on the platform.
-Trump himself has said he won't return to Twitter and as of Monday had not yet tweeted since the reinstatement, although he also hasn't deleted his account.
+Twitter — at the time — feared there was a risk of further incitement to violence if Trump were allowed to remain on the platform.
+Trump himself has said he won't return to Twitter and as of Monday had not tweeted since the reinstatement, although he also hasn't deleted his account.

 Musk has frequently expressed his belief that Twitter had become too restrictive.
 Before the U.S. midterm elections this month, he urged his “independent-minded” Twitter followers to vote Republican.